c-blake/nio/FAQ.md

 building a DB in such a way that preserves no compromise access by programmers willing to put in some effort.
 E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.

-In the 1980s, there used to be a popular access mode called Embedded SQL which had a similar compiler-mediated field access but backed by some connection to a database back-end.
-NIO is a simpler way to achieve that which is less reliant upon compiler integration, but also more manual, but also providing "more random" access than the streaming query result pattern of Embedded SQL.

 NIO is just a supplementary point in the design space rather than an outright replacement.
 Not appealing to all in all cases is just another way of saying "Yup.
 It's software." ;)

-### 19 - Ok.
+### 20 - Ok.
 I am *so* sold, BUT what about *my* programming language?

 Hey..Glad you like the idea (and even read to the end).
 There are only so many hours in the day, though.
-My hope is that the core idea is simple enough to be replicated in any PL with any kind of low level IO.
+My hope is that the core idea is simple enough to be replicated in any PL with any kind of low-level IO.
 The core filename extension parser, `nio.initIORow`, is like 25 lines of non-comment Nim.

 The missing value|N/A convention is perhaps less critical in a first pass.
 A